cameronhirbodi/ch-design/_posts/portfolio/2018-02-01-blizzard_support.md

 <section>
 <h5>Objective</h5>

-<p>This web portal was designed to assist Blizzard players and customers in quickly solving their issues and returning them to their gameplay.</p>
+<p>This web portal was designed to assist Blizzard game players and customers in quickly solving their issues and returning them to their gameplay.</p>

 <p>Our reports showed that a growing number of users were beginning to visit the website with mobile devices as our games were going mobile.
 A ground-up overhaul was required to bring the interface to modern design standards.
 The support site offers useful resources such as self-service automations and knowledge-base and community driven articles with regards to account, technical, and gameplay related issues.
 Should these solutions not help, escalating the issue to a customer service representative should be simple and straight forward.</p>